Classic Buses News & Mail (Page 1)

 John Watler kindly sent me these five photographs, showing driver Walter "Chick" Perkins during his career as a driver in east Kent.
 John says "The first shows him (second from left) together with his conductor and passengers.
 Unfortunately I do not know the date, type of bus, or location, however the route board says 'Ramsgate, Sandwich and Ash via Woodensborough, (and I think) Marshborough and New Street'.

 My guess is a Ford Model T around 1925-27, but I'm sure someone will tell me more.
 What is that company name on the side?
-Is it something to do with Stevens or Stevenson?
+Could it be SERPENTINE?
 Probably it's one of the 50 or so firms that were swallowed up by East Kent Road Car before the war.

 The picture above shows 'Chick' Perkins and his conductor with their open top East Kent Leyland Tiger FN 9544.
 This (and the picture below) were taken outside the old Molineux Institute building (demolished in the 1970s) at Minster at some time in the 1930s, with the bus heading for Ramsgate via the RAF base at Manston.

 This TS1 was the only Leyland Tiger delivered to East Kent in 1929 and, although the Tiger was normally considered a single-deck vehicle, FN 9544 had this double-deck open-top Short Brothers body from new.
 It was called up for military service in World War Two and did not return.

 This picture shows Perkins (on the right) with another driver in front of 1956 Weymann-bodied dual-purpose AEC Reliance LJG 325, possibly on the same trip as shown in the picture below.
 There were 22 vehicles in this batch and they remained in service until the early 1970s, with LJG 325 being sold to a dealer in early 1974.